 What Is A Last Will And Testament?

-Your last will and testament (often simply referred to as a will) is a legal document that outlines how you wish to distribute your assets such as property, money, or care of minor children after you die.
+Your last will and testament (often simply referred to as your will) is a legal document that outlines your wishes for your estate and dependants after you pass away.
 Your estate includes all your assets— anything you possess of financial or other value.

 When And Why Do I Need Will?

-Creating a will is an important responsibility of an adult and can be created once you reach the age of majority in your province or territory.
-Life is unpredictable but having a will can help us prepare for the unexpected and protect our loved ones from future chaos and complications.
+Creating a will is an important responsibility of any adult, and you can create one once you reach the age of majority in your province or territory.
+Life is unpredictable, but having a will can help us prepare for the unexpected and protect our loved ones from future chaos and complications.

 Assigning an executor (instead of waiting for the courts to do so) helps provide access to the necessary accounts and property to settle your estate.
 Even if you do not own much in terms of assets, something as simple as access to clean out your fridge and personal belongings may be delayed if no legal executor has been chosen.